TheTilted096/wilted-chesscom-client/README-API.md

 ### "Not connected to browser"

-**Problem:** API server can't find Chrome **Solution:**
+**Problem:** API server can't find Edge
+**Solution:**
-1. Make sure Chrome is running with `--remote-debugging-port=9222`
+1. Make sure Edge is running with `--remote-debugging-port=9223`
-2. Check that chrome is on port 9222: `curl http://localhost:9222/json`
+2. Check that Edge is on port 9223: `curl http://localhost:9223/json`
-3. Restart Chrome with the correct flags
+3. Restart Edge with the correct flags or use the start-edge.ps1 script

 ### "No chess.com tab found"

 **Problem:** No chess.com page is open
 **Solution:**
-1. Navigate to https://www.chess.com in the Chrome window
+1. Navigate to https://www.chess.com in the Edge window
 2. Restart the API server (it will re-scan for tabs)

 ### Moves not executing